 If you have been arrested and charged with DUI in Newton County, Georgia, you are fighting two battles: the civil matter of the Administrative License Suspension (ALS) Hearing and the criminal case in one of the criminal courts in Newton County.
 Choose a qualified Newton County Georgia DUI Lawyer with the Law Office of Richard Lawson to fight for you and protect your rights in BOTH legal proceedings.
 Richard Lawson is a former prosecutor and knows the intricacies of both sides of your Newton County GA DUI case.
 You are going to be dealing with a disjointed and confusing system with multiple courts.
 Therefore, it is of particular importance to have an attorney who is familiar with this system.

-When you are charged with DUI in Georgia, you only have ten business days to file for an ALS Hearing (Administrative License Suspension Hearing).
+When you are charged with DUI in Georgia, you only have thirty business days to file for an ALS Hearing (Administrative License Suspension Hearing) or request an ignition interlock device.
 The consequences of not submitting the request for the hearing include, but are not limited to, losing your driver's license.
 In the event of a refusal to submit to the state-administered testing (or even just an allegation of a denial), the license suspension lasts a full 12 months.
 During a "refusal suspension," no limited permits are available.
 The penalty is harsh, but it can easily be avoided.
-Your Newton County DUI Georgia Attorney will file the 10-day letter along with the required $150 filing fee.
+Your Newton County DUI Georgia Attorney will file the 30-day letter along with the required $150 filing fee.
 Once filed, the suspension can either be prevented or at least (in the event of multiple offenders) postponed.
 That is your affirmative duty.
 The criminal case in one of the Newton County criminal courts will happen either way.
 It is your choice to act and request this hearing to help save your privilege to drive in Georgia.
 Act now by contacting our office today!

 In Newton County, as in many jurisdictions in the state of Georgia, DUI cases may be heard in several courts.
 There are various levels of municipal, probate, and superior courts.
 The maze of courts can be confusing.
 As a result, it is important to have a Newton County GA DUI Lawyer who understands this system.
 Our Newton County Georgia DUI Lawyers know the prosecutors, judges and clerks, and use their experience to protect your rights and get the best possible outcome in your case.